35 Famous Iceland Landmarks You Must See

 Covered from top to bottom in colorful, geometric glass panels that sparkle and create a kaleidoscopic effect in the sunlight, the Harpa is an impressive sight and favorite among photographers.

-☂️ Visit the Harpa Concert Hall and Conference Centre with an excursion
+☂️ Discover the Harpa Concert Hall and Conference Centre on a tour

 Perlan